chaudhary-amit/acwebsite/content/publication/zkfi/index.md

 summary: "We propose a middleware solution designed to facilitate seamless integration of privacy using zero-knowledge proofs within various multi-chain protocols, encompassing domains such as DeFi, gaming, social networks, DAOs, e-commerce, and the metaverse.
 Our design achieves two divergent goals. zkFi aims to preserve consumer privacy while achieving regulation compliance through zero-knowledge proofs.
 These ends are simultaneously achievable. zkFi protocol is designed to function as a plug-and-play solution, offering developers the flexibility to handle transactional assets while abstracting away the complexities associated with zero-knowledge proofs.
 Notably, specific expertise in zero-knowledge proofs (ZKP) is optional, attributed to zkFi's modular approach and software development kit (SDK) availability. ."
 tags:
 - Source Themes
-title: "zkFi: Privacy-Preserving and Regulation Compliant Transactions using Zero Knowledge Proofs"
+title: "Veilnyx: Privacy-Preserving and Regulation Compliant Transactions using Zero Knowledge Proofs"
 #url_code: '#'
 #url_dataset: '#'
 #url_pdf: http://eprints.soton.ac.uk/352095/1/Cushen-IMV2013.pdf